sahigone/Keiko-Corp/README.md

    - If you created a new task or issue, ensure you specify if you are undertaking the task or if someone else is able to claim it.
    - Keep the issue updated with your progress, inactive issues will be reassigned.
 5. Create a branch for your task and complete the task.
 6. Pull from the upstream again, like we did in step 3.
-This is to ensure we still have the latest code.
+This is to ensure you that we still have the latest code.
    - `git pull upstream master`
 7. Commit and push the code to your fork.
 8. Create a pull request to have the changes merged into the origin.